eliotwalt/aurora-testbed/README.md

 # Aurora test bed
 Training and inference of Aurora model on NVIDIA H100 GPUs.

+## Summary
+- We are able to run stable inference.
+- We are unable to train the large model with more than 1 GPU.
+We either get illegal memory access or cuda OOM errors, regardless of the configuration of mixed precision and activation checkpointing.
+- Our main observations are:
+    - Inference should be run on independent processes (i.e. no torch distributed)
+    - The mixed precision options do not work.
+    - The small model consumes more memory than the large model.
+    - There seems to be some GPU memory leaks somewhere in the model implementation as the memory usage increases, inevitably resulting in an OOM.

 ## Training results (DDP 1 GPU)
 Script `train_1gpu.sh`.
 Logs can be found in `logs/train/1gpu`.